sukiletxe/sukiletxe.eu/posts/2018/06/05/phonetic-symbols-part-1-reading.md

 ## Intro

 As an English Studies student, I've taken several courses which dealt with phonetics (Spoken English, English Phonetics, English Phonology, and some others).
-In this courses, I had to read and write IPA symbols.
+In these courses, I had to read and write IPA symbols.
 This series focuses on this topic.
 I will explain the alternatives and tools blind people have, along with their advantages and inconvenients.
 Our first part deals with reading the symbols.
 So, let's get started!

 ## Speech synthesizers